Subscribe

 But that’s not all.

-Beyond the core engine, our team of search experts have continued to develop features that solve the most common use cases for our customers.
-Read through the additional problems we’ve solved for in search:
+Beyond the core engine, our team of search experts has continued to develop features that solve the most common use cases for our customers.
+Read through the additional problems we’ve solved in search:

 Let Bloomreach Drive Your Semantic Search

-While we are proud of the engine we’ve built over the last decade, we’re also excited for what’s to come at Bloomreach.
+While we’re proud of the engine we’ve built over the last decade and the AI we've trained specifically for ecommerce, we’re also excited about what’s to come at Bloomreach.

-We’re thrilled to continue to apply the latest machine learning technologies into our core engine.
-These developments will help our customers continue to create magical moments in e-commerce while maintaining a competitive edge in a crowded marketplace.
+We’re thrilled to continue applying the latest machine learning and natural language processing technologies into our core engine and making Loomi smarter, especially when it comes to serving up relevant search results.
+These developments will help our customers keep creating magical moments in ecommerce while maintaining a competitive edge in a crowded marketplace.

-If you’re looking to uncover missed opportunities in search revenue and reduce manual tuning, you need a solution that is built for commerce and powered by the most intelligent algorithms in the market today.
-Schedule a personalized demo of Bloomreach Discovery for the best-of-breed tools in search, merchandising, recommendations, and search engine optimization — all-in-one unified solution.
+If you’re looking to uncover missed opportunities in search revenue and reduce manual tuning, you need a solution that’s built for commerce and powered by the most intelligent algorithms on the market today, like Loomi.
+Schedule a personalized demo of Bloomreach Discovery for the best-of-breed tools in search, merchandising, recommendations, and search engine optimization — all in one unified solution.

 Found this useful?
 Subscribe to our newsletter or share it.